Mkalo/macro-maker/README.md

 * skillBaseId: {
     * enabled: **true|false** - Enables this one macro
     * key: **key** - Key that will be used for this macro, only used if onPress or repeater is present
-    * repeater: **true|false** - If this is set to true, whenever you have this key pressed down, it will spam it until you release the it
+    * repeater: **true|false** - If this is set to true, whenever you have this key pressed down, it will spam it until you release it
     * onPress: *MacroAction|[MacroActions]* - Actions to take upon key press
     * onCast: *MacroAction|[MacroActions]* - Actions to take upon cast